Hadi-AlKammouni/Fruitable/README.md

 - As a user, I want to submit a grocery review.
 - As a user, I want toedit my account.
 - As a user, I want to track my order.
-(Please note that this feature is implemented but not functional yet due to lack of GOOGLE_API_KEY)
+(Please note that this feature is implemented but not functional yet due to missing GOOGLE_API_KEY)

 ### Seller Stories
 - As a seller, I want to register using new technology: optical character recognition.